 The kids are then less prepared for school and work.
 And there can be long-term impacts on health and learning, which can contribute to generational poverty.

-Why Would I Want to Help My Kids Understand Poverty?
+Why Would I Want My Kids Understand Poverty?

 Natural conversations about people who have less can take place as children become less egocentric and begin considering the needs of others.
 If you’ve taken a psychology class, you might remember this would be between the ages of 7-11 as kids enter Piaget’s concrete operational stage.